 Because of its availability in large quantity and high purity, RNase A has been the object of landmark work in protein chemistry and enzymology.
-In addition, cytotoxic RNase A variants and homologues have demonstrated utility as chemotherapeutic agents.
+In addition, cytotoxic variants and homologues of the enzyme have demonstrated utility as chemotherapeutic agents.

 It was used by Christian Anfinsen to prove that the sequence of amino acids, determines the structure of a folded protein and it was used by Stanford Moore and William Stein to show that a specific arrangement of amino acids is used in the catalytic center of enzymes.

 Ribonuclease A was also the first enzyme synthesized by R. Bruce Merrifield, showing that biological molecules are simply chemical entities that may be constructed artificially.
 All of these central concepts, discovered with the help of ribonuclease, were awarded Nobel Prizes.

 What is the structure of RNase A?

 The relatively small, 124 amino acid sequence of RNase A which has a molecular mass of 12,600 Da. contains four His residues, two of the residues His12 and His119 are directly implicated as catalytic residues of this enzyme.
 The imidazole ring of His12 has an anonymously low pK value (pK < 6.0) suggesting it must be deprotonated for catalysis.
 Conversely, the imidazole ring of His119 has an anonymously high pK value (pK > 6.0) suggesting it must be protonated for catalysis.